-We are working to help prevent wildfires by strengthening our electrical system and improving our ability to conduct inspections.
-Over time, this work will reduce the need to implement Public Safety Power Shutoff (PSPS) outages in high fire risk areas, and help minimize the number of affected customers.
+We are working to help prevent wildfires by strengthening our electrical system.
+Over time, this work will reduce the need to implement Public Safety Power Shutoff (PSPS) outages in high fire risk areas and help minimize the number of affected customers.

 What is Our Wildfire Mitigation Plan?

 Our plan to reduce the number of wildfires in California (officially, our Wildfire Mitigation Plan) outlines actions we’re taking to lower the risk of wildfires associated with our electrical system in high fire risk areas.
 This work goes hand-in-hand with the state’s heightened wildfire prevention effort, including providing additional firefighting resources and increased support for forest management.